kailongli27/Trivia/README.md

 # Trivia
 A true or false trivia android application built with Java.
-The app has the following special features:
+The app has the following features:

 - Uses a free JSON API to obtain a total of 913 trivia questions, as implemented in the [QuestionBank](app/src/main/java/com/example/trivia/data/QuestionBank.java) class.
 - If the user answers correctly, a fade animation is executed and the background colour temporarily switches to green.